Konami33/MySQl-Database-Connection/2/README.md

   curl -X DELETE http://<NodeIP>:30007/users/1
   ```

 Thats it!.
-By these steps, we have deployed our Flask application with MySQL to kubernetes.
+By following these steps, we have deployed our Flask application with MySQL to kubernetes.
+In the next lab we will automate the database creation.